aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M03-Unit 5 Provision an ExpressRoute circuit.md

  > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
  > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-## Summary
+## Review

-In this hands-on lab, you have connected a VNet to the Virtual Hub, created a hub using the Azure Portal, and created a Virtual WAN.
+In this lab, you have completed:

++ Creating and provision an ExpressRoute circuit
++ Retrieving your Service key
++ Deprovisioning an ExpressRoute circuit

 ## You have successfully completed the lab.